Programme

 Blond bearded man smiling

 Oregon State University (OSU), USA.
-Dr. Roach’s research interests focus on application of artificial intelligence to rapidly develop AM approaches for diverse classes of materials including thermosets, soils, or metals.
-He is also interested in the development and manufacturing of smart/active materials such as shape memory polymers (SMP) and liquid crystal elastomers (LCE) for applications in biomedical devices, soft robotics, and energy harvesting devices.
+Dr. Roach’s research interests focus on applying artificial intelligence to develop additive manufacturing approaches for diverse types of materials including thermosets, soils, or metals.
+He is also interested in developing and manufacturing smart/active materials such as shape memory polymers and liquid crystal elastomers for biomedical devices, soft robotics, and energy harvesting devices.

 Morgan Barnes

 University College London, UK.
-Barnes’ work spans chemistry, mechanics, and manufacturing to develop responsive shape-shifting polymers for applications in soft-robotics, biomedical devices, and microfluidics.
+Barnes’ work spans chemistry, mechanics, and manufacturing to develop responsive shape-shifting polymers for soft robotics, biomedical devices, and microfluidics applications.
 She combines theory and experiment for the quantitative design of smart materials including switchable biomimetic instabilities and strong soft-robotic grippers.

 Jiu-an Lv

 Westlake University, China.
-Research interest focuses on photodeformable liquid crystal polymer materials and their application in functional devices.
+Dr. Jiu-an Lv’s research interest focuses on photodeformable liquid crystal polymer materials and their application in functional devices.
 The research directions include but are not limited to the following: 1) Design and preparation of novel deformable liquid crystal polymer materials; 2) Design and fabrication of flexible smart device; 3) Development and application of novel optomicrofluidics technologies.

 Mingchao Zhang